UK to rejoin EU’s Erasmus student exchange scheme

 The UK left the scheme under Boris Johnson, who argued it did not offer value for money.

-The Cabinet Office said the UK has now negotiated financial terms that “strike a fair balance between our contribution and the benefits the programme offers”, including a 30% reduction in fees for the first year.
+The Cabinet Office said the UK has now negotiated financial terms that “strike a fair balance between our contribution and the benefits the programme offers”, including a 30% discount compared to what it would have paid under its post-Brexit trade agreement for the first year.

 The UK will pay around £570 million in 2027, with the cost for future years to be agreed with the bloc.